seasons/monsoon/README.md

 All deployments follow the following pattern.

-1. Create a Pull Request for your branch code onto master.
+1. Create a Pull Request for your branch code onto `master`.
-2. Once that PR is reviewed and merged, create another PR to merge master to staging.
-Merge it.
-Your code will automatically deploy to the staging server.
+2. Once that PR is reviewed and merged to `master`, our code will automatically deploy to the staging server.
 3. Once your code passes QA on staging, use Heroku's "Promotion" feature on [this page](https://dashboard.heroku.com/pipelines/07c04186-4604-4488-b9bf-4811420933bf) to deploy to production.

 Before deploying to production your first time, please check with a senior member of the engineering team.